tuftsBaxter/ROS-for-LabVIEW-Software/ROSforLV/README.txt

 ROS for LabVIEW
 ----------------------------------

-This is a set of VIs to work with ROS.
+This is a set of VIs to work with ROS Hydro.

-As of right now, they have been tested with ROS Hydro.

 Current projects:
 XMLRPC parsing: main VI is ROS/Code/ROS_Cmds/XMLCodes/ParseXMLRPC.vi